Position Title: Maine Field Coordinator

 - Proficiency in reading and interpreting maps, property deeds, and surveys

 - Proficiency with technological operations, including Microsoft Office suite, handheld GPS units, and ESRI ArcGIS mapping software

-- Strong familiarity with the principles of Leave No Trace outdoor ethics – Leave No Trace Trainer or Master Educator desired
+- Strong familiarity with the principles of Leave No Trace outdoor ethics – LNT Trainer or Master Educator desired (training may be available)

 - Excellent organizational, analytical, and critical thinking skills